willemverbuyst/bookworm/README.md

 # What is this?

-A project to connect and try out some techinques in a docker environment.
+A project to connect and try out some techniques in a docker environment.

 ## Frontend

 - TypeScript
 - React
 - Overmind
-- Mui
+- MUI
 - UseFormHook

 ## Backend